alejandro0619/backup-tlg-bot/src/api/README.md

+# 🐱‍🏍 API 🐱‍🏍
-# This file will be updated as I continue adding some features to the bot.
+## This file will be updated as I continue adding some features to the bot.

-# Features available:
+## Features available:
  - Connect
  - Download file
  - Find a file.